Be One of the Elite Fashion Minority Wearing a Bra that Actually Fits

-Other symptoms of wrongbra'itis include inexplicable aching in your neck, shoulders or back; underwire that seems to have an aggressive mind of its own & likes to prod you painfully; that painful grooving at the base of your neck from the straps have been digging in.
-A good place to start is by trying a bra that is one size smaller in the band measurement but one cup size larger.
+So keep trying different shapes and styles until you find the right one that flatters & feels great.
+Not sure where to begin?
+Start by trying a bra that is one size smaller in the band measurement but one cup size larger.
 So, for example, if you think your bra size is a 36B, you would try a 34C.
 And don't get hung up on a particular brand or style; two women can both wear the same size and what's perfect for one might be totally wrong for the other, so be sure to try a variety of different styles.
+"Everyone’s bust is different, and therefore a style that works for one woman may be completely wrong for another," note the fit-obsessed experts at My Curves & Me, which carries a wide range of styles and styles for every shape, curve...& occasion.

 How to know you've found the one perfect for you?
 You'll be supported, feel comfy, find your clothes fit better & more smoothly (no more unsightly side-boobage bumps or backfat-lumps), your waist looks slimmer (don't be surprised if people keep asking if you've lost weight) and you generally want to stand tall and be more fabulous.